Seednode/docker-nginx-rtmp/README.md

 `REGISTRY=docker.seedno.de/seednode ./build.sh`

+If no registry is specified, the images will be built as `local/nginx-rtmp:<version>`.

+If a registry is specified, the built images will be pushed to it once the build is finished.

 If you would like images to also be tagged as "latest", you can specify "LATEST=yes" as an environment variable:

 `LATEST=yes ./build.sh`